Page cover

 Why It’s a Fit for Our Architecture

-This gives us long-term confidence that signatures can’t be forged even by nation-state-level quantum adversaries.
+This provides long-term confidence that signatures remain unforgeable even for nation-state-level attackers.

 Balance of Security, Size, and Performance